 In 2018, I quit my job and moved to Germany.
-Free tuition, a master's degree, and an excuse to blow up my life a little – it felt like the kind of opportunity you say yes to before you talk yourself out of it.
+Free tuition, a master's degree, and an excuse to blow up my life a little – an opportunity you say yes to before you talk yourself out of it.

 Germany was the simplest I had ever lived.
 Small studio apartment, secondhand furniture, a small town that didn't know me and therefore had no expectations of me.
 I made friends from everywhere – people who cooked for each other, explored together, asked real questions.
 Nobody was curating a version of themselves for the world...
 Nobody was performing anything.

 I remember thinking to myself: this is what it's supposed to feel like.
 Not the carefully managed impression of a life well-lived.
 Just the actual thing.
 Present tense.
-No audience required.
+No audience.

 I filed that feeling away like something precious, and told myself I'd find my way back to it.